-Glen Canyon Dam is operating under the following criteria established in a Record of Decision issued on October 9, 1996: The maximum release is 25,000 cfs; the minimum during the day (7am to 7pm) is 8,000 cfs depending on whether it is a low, medium or high volume month.
-Allowable daily flow fluctuations (cfs/24 hours) are 5,000 or 6,000 or 8,000.
+Glen Canyon Dam is operating under the following criteria: The maximum release is 25,000 cfs; the minimum during the day is 8,000 cfs depending on whether it is a low, medium or high volume month.
 Upward ramping rates are restricted to a maximum of 4,000 cfs per hour; the downward ramping rate is 1,500 cfs per hour.
-Actual daily flows may vary.
+This information is subject to change.
+The Bureau of Reclamation has provided a toll-free number for information concerning current day water release schedules (800) 752-8525 or you can check out flows at www.uc.usbr.gov/uc/water/crsp/crsp\cs\gcd.html.